ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the computer go to the doctor?
-Because it had a virus!

-2. Why did the software developer go broke?
-Because he lost his domain in a phishing attack!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!

-4. Why was the computer cold?
+2. Why was the computer cold?
 It left its Windows open!

+3. How does a computer programmer break the ice at parties?
+They say "Hello, World!"

+4. Why did the cybersecurity expert bring a ladder to work?
+To scale the firewall!

 [
-Mon Nov 13 01:10:44 UTC 2023
+Tue Nov 14 01:08:56 UTC 2023
  ]